1. Tsz Shan Monastery

 This place has been so popular due to Instagram that it's forbidden to make pictures here nowadays.
 It's a shame.
 But a cool sight to see for sure!

 So many cool hotels you can find in Hong Kong.
 I stayed at 3 different hotels during my stay.
 All good for different reasons.
-Get 25€ discount on all your bookings on Booking.com via my article –> here.
+I have a link in this article, where you get 25€ discount on all your bookings on Booking.com.

 Location: Ma Tau Wai; To Kwa Wan